estcube/Telemetry-Forwarding-Client/README.md

 python client/test/kissWriter.py
 ```

-This will set up a simple mocked tnc that will listen for connections `localhost:3030` and continuously transmit one sample AX.25 frame through KISS to connected interfaces.
+This will set up a simple mocked tnc that will listen for connections on `localhost:3030` and continuously transmit randomly generated beacon data packets through KISS to a connected interface.

-When using this, the client programs (`main.py`) should be exited before the mock server (`kissWriter.py`) to prevent problems.
+When using this, the client programs (`main.py`) should be exited before the mock server (`kissWriter.py`) because when done otherwise, the port the kissWriter uses (3030 by default) might stay unavailable for a few minutes after terminating both programs. (*Known bug with the mock server*)

 ### Frontend